 Now close your eyes and imagine this scenario...
 Wait!
 You can't read this with your eyes closed.
 Keep your eyes open, but picture this in your mind.

-7 Basement Ideas for Your Basement Theater Room (Before Drywall !)
+7 Ideas to Consider for Your Basement Theater (Before Drywall !)

 - Choose your Screen Wall

 - Install a Dedicated Electrical Circuit

 - Install a Conduit for Your Projector